 The Company is liable for carbon emissions relating to the generation of steam and electricity which is supplied to a fellow group company, Tata Chemicals Europe Limited.
-Free allowances are granted under EUETS and UKETS to Tata Chemicals Europe Limited in respect of these emissions and these allowances are gifted to the Company in recognition of the Company's liability.
+Free allowances are granted under under EU ETS for calendar year 2020 and under UK ETS for calendar years 2021 onwards to Tata Chemicals Europe Limited in respect of these emissions as under the UKETS scheme, free allowances are issued to the user of steam and electricity rather than the generator.
+In order to address this structural imbalance, Tata Chemicals Europe Limited gifts free allowances to the Company each year.
+The methodology is reviewed annually, taking into account relevant changes in the ETS regime and the scope of business operations.

-14 Property, plant and equipment
+Property, plant and equipment